btcpayserver/btcpayserver-doc/DynamicDNS.md

 2. Your BTCPayServer should be only accessed by yourself (Just use Tor browser and the Tor address of you instance)
 3. Your hosting provider provide some domain name for your server by default (ie, Lunanode for example provide a subdomain of `.lndyn.com` for free, and Azure provides for `.azurewebsites.net`)

-A Dynamic DNS Providers allows you to have a free domain like `example.ddns.net` for your server, additionally Dynamic DNS Providers exposes a simple API to update the DNS record automatically when your BTCPayServer instance change it's external IP address.
+A Dynamic DNS Providers allows you to have a free domain like `example.ddns.net` for your server, additionally Dynamic DNS Providers exposes a simple API to update the DNS record automatically when your BTCPayServer instance change its external IP address.

 BTCPayServer, when configured to use Dynamic DNS, will periodically check and update the DNS record if an external IP change is detected.

 ## How to use

 ### Step 1: Create the domain
-You need first to create an account on one Dynamic DNS provider, the most popular are:
+First, create an account on a Dynamic DNS provider, the most popular providers are:

 * [noip](https://www.noip.com/) (free)
 * [duckdns](https://www.duckdns.org/) (free)